linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-08-troubleshooting-mirantis-fuel-7-part2.md

 It fails to pull this container.
 Why?
 Apparently its a [fuel-createmirror bug](https://bugs.launchpad.net/fuel/+bug/1528498)

-The fix to to apply the workaround which was integrated in the vagrant provisioning script.
+The fix is to apply the workaround which was integrated in the vagrant provisioning script.

 ```